nomicflux/servant-opaleye-blog/README.md

 ```haskell
 $(makeAdaptorAndInstance "pUser" ''User')
 ```
 If you are unfamiliar with the `$(...)` syntax, this is an example of *TemplateHaskell*.
 Don't worry too much about it; the main point is that we are creating something called a __product profunctor__.
 Like many Haskell terms, this is technobabble for a relatively simple and useful concept.
 Let's say that I have a pair of things: `('hello', 1)`.
 I want to create a function which will take the first element, a string, and convert it to uppercase.
-I also want it to take the second element, an integer, and increment it.
+I also want my function to take the second element, an integer, and increment it.
 So I should be able to type `pairFunc ('hello', 1)` and end up with `('HELLO', 2)`.

 I can create such a function like this:
 ```haskell